funilrys/PyFunceble/docs/usage/with-our-python-api.rst

     # We import the configuration loader.
     from PyFunceble import load_config
     # We import the test method of the PyFunceble API.
-    from PyFunceble import is_ipv4 as PyFunceble
+    from PyFunceble import is_ip as PyFunceble

     # We initiate the list of IPs we are going to test.
     IPS = ["216.58.207.46", "257.58.207.46"]